SnakeAmadeus/lyricsHelper/README.md

 # lyricsHelper
 ## (English) Introduction:
 A Musescore(3.5) plugin intends to help input lyrics.
-It is initially designed for East Asian languages (monosyllabic languages like Sino-Tibetian languages) but now also work for English with built-in Hyphenation API.
+It is initially designed for East Asian languages (monosyllabic languages like Mandarin and Cantonese) but now also work for English with built-in Hyphenation API.

 ### Installation:
 1. Download then put the entire repository (lyricsHelper-main\) under `%USER%\Documents\MuseScore 3\Plugins\`